kamanashisroy/familydoctor/docs/technologies.md

 ...
 ```

+In the right corner of every page there is a translation link to change the language of the site.

 #### Exception handling

 We added custom error pages instead of the exception handler.
 For example, the [error.jsp](../src/main/webapp/WEB-INF/views/error/error.jsp) contains the custom message.